-Keywords: Trichoderma spp., Bio-control agents, soil borne pathogens
+Keywords: Trichoderma spp., Bio-control agents, soil borne pathogens, abiotic stresses

 1. INTRODUCTION

 The farmers of Kasaragod district mostly rely on vegetable crops, especially solanaceous crops (Brinjal, tomato, chilli, amaranthus, etc.), which fulfil their basic style of food.
 Unfortunately, the crop is affected by numerous soil pathogens, which may seriously threaten the livelihood of farmers.
 By repeated application of the same chemical or unscientific use, most soil-borne pathogens (Pythium spp., Phytophthora spp., Rhizoctonia spp., Fusarium spp.) have started developing resistance.
 An alternate method is to be put forth for this problem.
 A natural, ecological solution to the issues brought on by conventional chemical techniques of plant protection is biological control, which involves using particular microbes that obstruct plant diseases and pests.
 Among the biocontrol agents, Trichoderma is one of the agents that has an opportunistic effect on most soil-borne pathogens (Kucuk et al., 2017).
 The competitive saprophytic ability of Trichoderma spp. overwhelms pathogens for nutrients and space (Leo Daniel et al., 2011).
 These species of Trichoderma produce many enzymes and volatile substances to suppress the growth of the pathogen by the mechanism of mycoparasitism.
 Moreover, they have the potential to improve plant growth.
 In this study, the native isolates of Trichoderma spp., which were already isolated and identified, were used to study their abiotic stress tolerance and check their compatibility with other biocontrol agents.